daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

-Effect: Delivers a powerful burst of radiation that disrupts the tissue of any creature touched, inflicting damage equal to the cypher’s level.
+Effect: Delivers a powerful burst of radiation that disrupts the tissue of any creature touched, inflicting damage equal to the cypher's level.

 RAY EMITTER

 Level: 1d6 + 2

-Effect: Allows the user to project a ray of destructive energy up to very long range that inflicts damage equal to the cypher’s level.
+Effect: Allows the user to project a ray of destructive energy up to very long range that inflicts damage equal to the cypher's level.
 Roll a d100 to determine the type of energy.

 (Even weirder ray emitters: